 The government is offering additional support to organisations with fewer than 50 employees* by paying 100% of training and assessment costs for their apprentices aged 16-18 and for those aged 19-24 formerly in care or with a local authority education, health and care plan.

 If you are ready to make an application then please click the Apply Online button in the menu below.

 |Duration||18 - 24 Months|

 |Employer Contribution Fee (Non-levy paying employers)||£350|

-All Fees and prices shown on this page are for courses starting in the 2021-22 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change.
+All fees, prices and funding information shown on this page are for courses starting in the 2023-24 academic year unless stated otherwise, and are correct at the time of entering/printing information, however these may be subject to change due to factors outside of our control.
 The College cannot accept legal or financial liability as a result of any such changes.

 The course information describes programmes offered by Colchester Institute.
 The College takes all reasonable steps to provide courses as described, but cannot guarantee provision.
 The information is for guidance and does not form any part of a contract.

 The College reserves the right to update and amend information as and when necessary.
 Colchester Institute will do its best to provide the courses shown, but may have to modify or withdraw a course depending on customer demand and other factors.